hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - acts as a second layer of protection, enabling security analysts to perform threat hunting and identify more subtle threats to the endpoint
     - <span style="color: #bb66pp;">more advanced detection capabilities</span>
   - difference: EPP focuses on prevention while EDR focuses on <span style="color: #bb66pp;">advanced threats that envade perimeter defences</span>
+  - Endpoint Detection and Response solution versus Endpoint Protection Platform: <span style="color: #bb66pp;">a need to have more advanced detection capabilities</span>

 ## Layer 2 Security